jjrom/resto/README.md

 The first thing to do is to configure Apache (or wathever is your web server) to support URL rewriting.

-Basically, with URLs rewriting every request sent to RESTo application will end up to index.php.
-For example, http://localhost/resto2/whatever/youwant/to/access will be rewrite as http://localhost/resto2/index.php?RESToURL=/whatever/youwant/to/access
+Basically, with URLs rewriting every request sent to resto application will end up to index.php.
+For example, http://localhost/resto2/whatever/youwant/to/access will be rewrite as http://localhost/resto2/index.php?restoURL=/whatever/youwant/to/access

 ### Check that mod_rewrite is installed